Wikipedia

 [Pulcinella] went down particularly well with Restoration British audiences, fun-starved after years of Puritanism.
 We soon changed Punch's name, transformed him from a marionette to a hand puppet, and he became, really, a spirit of Britain – a subversive maverick who defies authority, a kind of puppet equivalent to our political cartoons.

-— —Punch and Judy showman Glyn Edwards.[1]
+— Punch and Judy showman Glyn Edwards.[1]

 In the British Punch and Judy show, Punch speaks in a distinctive squawking voice, produced by a contrivance known as a swazzle or swatchel which the professor holds in his mouth, transmitting his gleeful cackle.[13]
 This gives Punch a vocal quality as though he were speaking through a kazoo.
 Joan's name was changed to Judy because "Judy" was easier to enunciate with the swazzle than "Joan".[11]
 So important is Punch's signature sound that it is a matter of some controversy within Punch and Judy circles as to whether a "non-swazzled" show can be considered a true Punch and Judy Show.
 Other characters do not use the swazzle, so the Punchman has to switch back and forth while still holding the device in his mouth.

-Punch and Judy shows were traditionally marionette shows when they were brought over from Italy, but were later reinvented in the glove puppet style to accommodate the characters' violent movements without the obstruction of marionette strings.[9]
-Glove puppets were often operated by placing the thumb in one arm, the middle, ring, and pinky fingers in the other arm, and the index finger in the head.
+Punch and Judy shows were traditionally marionette shows when they were brought over from Italy, but were later reinvented in the glove puppet style to accommodate the characters' violent movements without the obstruction of marionette strings.[14]
+Glove puppets were often operated by placing the thumb in one arm, the middle, ring, and little fingers in the other arm, and the index finger in the head.

 In the early 18th century, the puppet theatre starring Punch was at its height, with showman Martin Powell attracting sizable crowds at both his Punch's Theatre at Covent Garden and earlier in provincial Bath, Somerset.[3]
 Powell has been credited with being "largely responsible for the form taken by the drama of Punch and Judy".[15]
 In 1721, a puppet theatre opened in Dublin that ran for decades.
 The cross-dressing actress Charlotte Charke ran the successful but short-lived Punch's Theatre in the Old Tennis Court at St. James's, Westminster, presenting adaptations of Shakespeare as well as plays by herself, her father Colley Cibber, and her friend Henry Fielding.
 Fielding eventually ran his own puppet theatre under the pseudonym Madame de la Nash to avoid the censorship concomitant with the theatre Licensing Act 1737.[16]